ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 Create a gateway.

 This command is deprecated.
-It will be removed after 15 March 2021.
 See [create-connect-gateway](/docs/dl?topic=dl-cli-plugin-dl-cli#create-connect-gateway) and [create-dedicated-gateway](/docs/dl?topic=dl-cli-plugin-dl-cli#create-dedicated-gateway) for creating connect and dedicated gateways respectively.
 {: deprecated}

 The BGP_BASE_CIDR parameter is deprecated, please remove this parameter as it will ignored.
 See BGP_CER_CIDR and BGP_IBM_CIDR to create a gateway using either automatic or explicit IP assignment.